Skip to main content

 Release Type

-Use this criteria to set the cleanup policy to either PRELEASES or RELEASES.
+Use to set the cleanup policy to either PRELEASES or RELEASES.
+Prereleases are different by format:

-npm uses semantic versioning, so a version is considered prerelease if it contains the "-" character.
+Uses semantic versioning where a version is a prerelease when it contains the dash "-" character

 Asset Name Matcher

-When migrating to PostgreSQL, it's crucial to revise your cleanup policies that employ an asset name matcher to include the leading slash in asset names.
-Failure to do so could result in assets not being matched and cleaned up as expected.
+When migrating to PostgreSQL, revise cleanup policies to include the leading slash in asset matcher names.
+Failure to do so may result in assets not being matched and cleaned up as expected.

 This example contains the following assets for consideration: